Things to know about your car battery

 • Absorbent glass mat (AGM), a newer design that offers advantages in specific applications

-If your car has a start-stop system that shuts down the engine while you’re waiting at traffic lights, you more than likely will need an absorbent glass mat design to ensure proper operation and maximum battery life.
-If your car came with a flooded lead acid battery, there is no reason to spend the additional money for an AGM battery.
+If your car has a start-stop system that shuts down the engine while you’re stopped at traffic lights, you likely need an AGM battery.
+This design ensures proper operation of the start-stop system while maintaining maximum battery life.
+If your car came with a FLA battery, replace it with the same type when needed.
+There is no need to spend the additional money for an AGM battery.

 While most modern designs claim to be maintenance free, there are a few things you can do to get maximum life out of a battery.
 You can complete these steps yourself, or ask your auto service tech when you bring your car in for routine maintenance.